 This year I was insuring myself against any homeschool curriculum mistakes.
-I had a carefully chosen curriculum, made well thought out timetables and bought some inspiring stationary.
-However it became clear that things were not working as I had intended.
+I had a carefully chosen curriculum, made well thought out timetables and bought some inspiring stationery.
+However, it became clear that things were not working as I had intended.
 What was wrong – was it lazy kids or had I made some homeschool curriculum mistakes?

 Trying Not To Make Homeschool Curriculum Mistakes is Optimistic

 Even after all these years of homeschooling I still make mistakes planning my year.
-This year I’ve already deferred two curriculums and done a few last minute orders and completely re-jigged my son’s history schedule.
+This year, I’ve already deferred two curricular and done a few last minute orders and completely re-jigged my son’s history schedule.

 Accepting Homeschool Curriculum Mistakes & Moving On

 I used to find that this bursting of my homeschool bubble in my first few months back homeschooling made me feel like an utter failure.
 I would think if I can’t even succeed in the first month how will I make it to the end of the year.
 Now I expect it!
 And I try to use it constructively to help me filter out some unrealistic expectations and focus on what is really going to work.

 Does that mean I have to lower my standards, chuck out my ideals and settle for less?
 “It depends!”, is the answer.

 I think as homeschoolers we all have strong convictions of how things should be done and that is what probably led us to homeschooling in the first place.
 On the other hand, pride can get mixed in with our ideals and sometimes it’s hard to discern between the two.